melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab08/README.md

-# Lab X
+# Lab 08

-> Edit this file and describe in a few words what you've done in this lab.
+> In this lab we learned about greeady algorythms and about egyptian fractions
+> Solved the mandatory exercise in a recursive way (trying to improve on that)